KonradHoeffner/tempoguide/index.md

 #### Sideboarding
 Force of Negation is good because it prevents Life from the Loam from coming back.
-Similarily if there is a lot of lands it may be worth it to switch one of your graveyard hate pieces to Surgical Extraction.
+Similarly if there is a lot of lands it may be worth it to switch one of your graveyard hate pieces to Surgical Extraction.
 A single Surgical is a nice against Loam and as you have so many dead cards like Push and Bowmasters it is surely better than those and can get rid of some other card as well in a pinch.
 Harbinger is still great, you may just need to Wasteland a Saga first in some spots which complicates things a bit.
 Consign to Memory is not great but still better than Bowmasters and Push, it can counter an artifact or a Saga Trigger or maybe Bojuka Bog or something else.